Upper School

 • Band Ensembles: Concert Band, Jazz Orchestra, and Chamber Ensembles

-Prerequisite: Open to players of woodwind, brass, and percussion instruments.
+Prerequisite: Open to players of woodwind, brass and percussion instruments

-Students enrolled in Band Ensembles will have demonstrated competence on a woodwind, brass, or percussion instrument.
-In addition to playing in the Concert Band, students will have the opportunity to join multiple satellite groups, including the Jazz Orchestra, Woodwind Quintet, and ensembles featuring woodwind, brass, and percussion instruments in various combinations.
 All Band Ensembles will meet on a rotating schedule determined by the director within the Band Ensembles period.
-Each ensemble performs at least two concerts a year.
-The Concert Band repertoire includes traditional concert pieces, new works for band, and pops selections.
+Each ensemble performs at least two concerts per year.
+The Concert Band repertoire includes traditional concert pieces, new works for band and pops selections.
 Other enrichment activities, such as trips to hear professional ensembles, are part of the curriculum.

 • Jazz Combos

-3 meetings per seven-day cycle/1 credit
+2 meetings per eight-day cycle/1 credit

-Prerequisite: Open to all experienced instrumentalists.
+Open to all experienced instrumentalists

 Those students who are proficient on their instrument and who wish to study the art of jazz improvisation may register for Jazz Combos.
 Students are placed into a specific band based upon their particular instrument and level of ability.
-The harmonic and stylistic vocabulary of jazz is explored and each student learns how to apply that vocabulary to improvisation and to performing in a jazz combo.
-The repertoire is primarily classic jazz compositions by artists such as Thelonius Monk, Horace Silver, Herbie Hancock, and Wayne Shorter, however more contemporary pieces are regularly performed and the students are encouraged both to suggest repertoire and to write for their band.
-Two concerts a year are performed and there are numerous other performance opportunities.
+The harmonic and stylistic vocabulary of jazz is explored, and each student learns how to apply that vocabulary to improvisation and to performing in a jazz combo.

-• Independent Study: Musical Mentoring
+• Independent Study in Musical Mentoring

-This Independent Study is available to Upper School musicians that would like to mentor Middle and Lower School musicians.
-As a musical mentor, Upper School musicians will be asked to encourage younger musicians with practice plans, enjoy great recordings together, and participate in one community service concert per trimester.
-Mentors would be assigned to meet with a Middle School student one period per 7-day cycle and would meet with their faculty advisory the other meeting time to plan classes, establish practice plans and rehearse for community service concerts.
-The mentors would be included in one community service activity, either on-or off-campus per trimester.
+Mentors would be assigned to meet with a Middle School student one period per eight-day cycle and would meet with their faculty advisor the other meeting time to plan classes, establish practice plans and rehearse for community service concerts.
+The mentors would be included in one community service activity, either on- or off-campus, per trimester.

-• Independent Study: Musicianship
+• Independent Study in Musicianship

-Meeting times: as needed.
-1 or 2 credits.
+Meeting times: as needed/1 or 2 credits

-Students who demonstrate a high level of interest and ability in composition or performance may undertake independent study under the supervision of a faculty member in the Department.
+Students who demonstrate a high level of interest and ability in composition or performance may undertake independent study under the supervision of a faculty member in the department.